Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

 Attacks
 =======

-DHALSIM has support for device attacks and network attakcs.
+DHALSIM has support for device attacks and network attacks.
 This chapter will explain the configuration for these.

-Device Attakcs
+If you want to put the attacks in a separate file, see the section :ref:`Attacks in a separate file`.

+device attacks
 --------------

 Device attacks are attacks that are performed at the PLC itself.
 Imagine it as attacks where the attacker has physical access to the PLC being attacked.